dataliterate/data-populator/README.md

 ## How to use …

-The **Sketch Data Populator** plugin creates a grid from a selected element (Layer Group or Artboard) and replaces text and image {placeholders} with meaningful and realistic data (from a JSON source):
+The **Sketch Data Populator** plugin creates a grid from a selected element (Layer Group or Artboard) and replaces text and image {placeholders} with data from a JSON source:

 ![Sketch Data Populator](sketch-data-populator.gif)